Families of murder victims 'need more help'

-"I wholeheartedly agree with the principle that bereaved families should not experience 'avoidable intimidation, humiliation or distress' in the court process."'Cost of death'
+"I wholeheartedly agree with the principle that bereaved families should not experience 'avoidable intimidation, humiliation or distress' in the court process."

 More than 400 families were interviewed as part of the victims' commissioner's review and she said the results showed the "devastating and ongoing" impact of a homicide.

 The survey found that the average cost to a family was £37,000, because of loss of earnings or having to move home after a death.

 Justice Secretary Ken Clarke said the government had increased funding for specialised homicide support workers.

 "We can never make things right for families bereaved through crime and it would be foolish to pretend that any level of support could ever achieve this," he said.

 "But we can do more to ensure that families get the help they need and that the practical impacts of bereavement are minimised.

 "We are working on our review of all victim support arrangements - this will include consideration of victims' services, entitlements and redress, designed to ensure that that our time, money and best efforts are targeted at those in greatest need."